Skip to content

 # Installs the prerelease version from the main branch

-nix profile install 'github:martinvonz/jj'
+nix profile install 'github:jj-vcs/jj'

 Homebrew